 In November 2016, the Cyberspace Administration of China issued Regulations for the Administration of Online Live Streaming Services, or the Online Live Steaming Service Regulations, which took effect on December 1, 2016.
-The Online Live Steaming Services Regulations require that all live streaming services providers and distributors obtain licenses for their services, including that: (i) live streaming services providers and distributors of online audio/video programs must also obtain the corresponding permits.
-The Online Live Streaming Service Regulations to censor content before releasing it, and to establish systems that allow them to block illegal live streams immediately.
+The Online Live Steaming Service Regulations require that all live streaming services providers and distributors obtain licenses for their services, including that: (i) live streaming services providers and distributors of online streaming news must obtain a permit for the provision of news information services over the internet and (ii) providers of live performance broadcasts or streaming and providers of live broadcasts of online audio/video programs must also obtain the corresponding permits.
+The Online Live Streaming Service Regulations also require service providers to censor content before releasing it, and to establish systems that allow them to block illegal live streams immediately.
 The Online Live Streaming Services Regulations introduce "know your performer" procedures for streaming services providers in respect of all performers on their platforms, including through ID checks and real-name verification, as many artists use pseudonyms or stage names.
-Streaming services is also supposed to be restricted, which means available only with registration.
-Further, if chat room functions or other interactive services are offered on such sites, then streaming services have the added obligation of reporting any illegal content posted by their users to the relevant authorities.
+Streaming services providers are also required to verify through follow-up interviews or other means all data they collect in that regard.
+Access to streaming services is also supposed to be restricted, which means available only with registration.
+Further, if chat room functions or other interactive services are offered on such sites, then streaming services providers have the added obligation of reporting any illegal content posted by their users to the relevant authorities.
 However, there are no guidelines as yet as to what constitutes "illegal content."